Pool-Of-Tears/Myne/README.md

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
 - [OkHttp3](https://square.github.io/okhttp/) - OkHttp is an HTTP client for Android that’s efficient by default.
 - [Gson](https://github.com/google/gson) - A Java serialization/deserialization library to convert Java Objects into JSON and back.
+- [Jsoup](https://jsoup.org) - Jsoup is a Java library for working with real-world HTML.
+It provides a very convenient API for fetching URLs and extracting and manipulating data, using the best of HTML5 DOM methods and CSS selectors.
 - [Coil](https://coil-kt.github.io/coil/compose/) - An image loading library for Android backed by Kotlin Coroutines.
 - [Dagger-Hilt](https://dagger.dev/hilt/) For [Dependency injection (DI)](https://developer.android.com/training/dependency-injection)
 - [Room database](https://developer.android.com/jetpack/androidx/releases/room) - Persistence library provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.